 “The way that I tried to get challenge into the holes was creating greens within greens so that from one day to the next, a hole could play almost completely different,” said course architect Forrest Richardson, a Camelback High School graduate.
 He succeeded, especially at the fourth green, where a huge swale cuts across the middle of it, and the 12th green, which slopes six feet from back to front.
 There’s even hole 17.5, a par-2 that requires putters only.

 The Short Course has quickly become a popular place for pro athletes (seeing a Cardinal or Diamondbacks player is not unusual) and local golf pros who congregate on Tuesday afternoons for an ultra-competitive Skins game.
 Recent PGA Tour winner Andrew Putnam owns the course record of 46.
-Green fees range from $20 to $65, depending on the season, and the low scorer can buy post-round drinks on the outdoor patio at Rusty’s overlooking the practice putting green.
+Green fees start at $35, depending on the season, and the low scorer can buy post-round drinks on the outdoor patio at Rusty’s overlooking the practice putting green.